infinitylogesh/infinitylogesh.github.io/_posts/2024-08-03-agent-interfaces.md

 categories: blog
 ---

-It is well-established that LLMs are effective at coding and with the ongoing advancement in their code refinement abilities with execution feedback and increasing context length, coupled with decreasing costs. it is becoming apparent that LLMs will play a significant role in software development and likey to surpass human contribution.
+It is well-established that LLMs are useful at coding.
+With the ongoing advancement in their code refinement abilities with execution feedback, and increasing context length, coupled with decreasing costs,it is becoming apparent that LLMs will play a significant role in software development and likey to surpass human contribution.

-Having said that, software development is complex and involves many aspects that LLMs still struggle with, like effectively solving repository level tasks , using and integrating with our existing workflows and tooling.
+Having said that, software development is complex and involves many aspects that LLMs still struggle with, like effectively solving repository level tasks, collaboration,  using and integrating with our existing workflows and tooling.

 Just as [syntax highlighting , code completions , tool tips with code hints , linting](https://code.visualstudio.com/docs/editor/intellisense) in an IDE help improve coding efficiency for humans, interfaces purpose built for agents would help improve the coding success rate of LLMs.
 These interfaces decide how a code context or an execution output context can be shared with LLMs effectively for their usage.
 These interfaces are a step towards bridging the gap in current abilities of LLMs in completing SWE tasks.